What Is CMMC Compliance? 5 Key Steps To Help With CMMC Certification

 Related Article: What Is A NIST 800-171 System Security Plan (SSP) & How To Create One

-Step 5: Prepare And Complete A CMMC Assessment
+Step 5: Review Your Controls & Complete A CMMC Assessment

-First start with a self-assessment and compare your controls against NIST SP 800-171, to make sure you have satisfied all areas of noncompliance in the NIST framework, and if not help you address them before your official third-party assessment.
+First, start with a self-assessment and compare your controls against NIST SP 800-171, to make sure you have satisfied all areas of noncompliance in the NIST framework.
+If not, this can help you address any remaining gaps before your third-party assessment.

 Your assessment will include a thorough review of your SSP, as well as interviews with your team to ensure you are fully compliant.
 This is why I cannot stress enough how important it is to make sure your SSP is as comprehensive and detailed as possible.

-It’s important to note that while we have found that most organizations can successfully utilize these 5 steps to ensure they are ready for their CMMC assessment, your organization may need to tweak the finer details depending on its specific needs and how quickly you need to become CMMC ready or certified.
+It’s important to note that while we have found that most organizations can successfully follow the steps outlined above to ensure they are ready for their CMMC assessment, your organization may need to tweak the finer details, depending on your compliance readiness and how quickly you need to become CMMC certified.

-You now have a thorough understanding of what CMMC compliance is, what each level of CMMC requires at a top level, and 5 key steps to help your company with CMMC certification readiness before your Certified Third-Party Assessment.
+You now have a thorough understanding of what CMMC compliance is, what each level of CMMC requires, and 5 key steps to help your business with CMMC readiness before your official assessment.

-Ensuring your organization is ready for CMMC certification by the proposed Q1 2025 deadline will be critical for your business if you want to continue working with the DoD as well as gain a competitive advantage for winning new contracts.
+CMMC certification is critical for your business if you want to continue working with the DoD as well as gain a competitive advantage for winning new contracts.

 If you have a large internal IT staff, you may have all the resources you need to ensure that your organization can successfully prepare and implement the necessary policies, procedures, and documentation for CMMC compliance.